Three self-similar solutions of Yang-Mills equations in high odd dimensions: Abstract

 \section{Abstract}

-We consider spherically symmetric Yang-Mills equations with gauge group $SO(d)$ in $d+1$ dimensional Minkowski spacetime.
+We consider spherically symmetric Yang-Mills equations with gauge group $SO(d)$ in $d+1$-dimensional Minkowski spacetime.
 For any given odd $d\geq 11$, we establish existence and uniqueness (modulo reflection symmetry) of exactly $N$ smooth self-similar solutions, where $N$ is the number of zeros of an explicit polynomial $P_m(z)$ of degree $m=(d-5)/2$ in the interval $0<z<1$.
 The number $N$ can be determined algorithmically by an explicit computation.
-We find that $N=3$ for all integer $m$ from $3$ to $15$, the upper bound being merely limited by the extent of our computations.
-A proof that $N=3$ for all odd $d\ge 11$ remains an open problem.
+Our extensive computations for large odd dimensions suggest that $N=3$ for all odd $d\ge 11$.
+Two of these self-similar solutions admit closed-form expressions: one has been known previously, while the other appears to be new.
+Our result points toward a relatively simple landscape of possible blowup scenarios for high-dimensional Yang-Mills equations.
+Beyond its purely mathematical interest, this rigidity of self-similar blowup may also be relevant from a physical perspective, as it constrains the possible ultraviolet dynamics of non-abelian gauge fields in higher-dimensional Yang--Mills theories arising in string-inspired extra-dimensional setups and in holographic models.